Wall woodpeckers VI / 85 × 120 cm / charcoal stick, oil, oil stick on canvas / 2022

 Ivan Juritz Prize 2022 & Mahler and LeWitt Studios, June 2022, London

 Kaifan Wang (*1996) beschäftigt sich in seinem Projekt mit dem Konzept der Mauer.
 Seit 2020 sammelt er Spuren von zerbrochenen und rissigen Mauern und ordnet sie in seinen Bildern.
 Für ihn dienen Mauern dazu, den Raum zu unterteilen – aber auch zu blockieren, sowohl physisch wie auch psychisch.
 Getreu dem chinesischen Sprichwort „Es gibt keine undurchlässige Mauer“ zeigt er in seiner Kunst, dass auch die größten Mauern mit der Zeit durch natürliche und menschliche Einflüsse rissig werden.
 Die Matratzen in der Installation wurden von chinesischen StudentInnen zurückgelassen, als sie aufgrund der Covid 19-Pandemie in ihre Heimat zurückkehrten.
 Wie eine weiche Wand, trennen sie den Körper vom Boden und bieten Komfort.
 Aufgerollt stehen sie für eine innere Spannung und symbolisieren die Ungewissheit des geistigen Nomadentums.
+[DE]

 HypoVereinsbank Künstlerförderung, March 2022, Munich